Sunday, February 28, 2010

 In conclusion it appears that the success of the MB approach to personality type classification and interactional dynamics is a consequence of the fact that it has quite a good fit to an evolutionarily well-founded theory of human brain architecture, factoring in the extreme sociality of the human animal.
 I think there is more scientific utility lurking within MB type dynamics than the academic empiricist tradition of personality research accepts at the moment: give it time and I expect further convergence.

-Note for physicists: I have noted that physicists with their trademark combination of arrogance and parochialism sometimes discover MB type theory.
-They soon discover they're NTs and as they know no other type of person rapidly come to the conclusion that's it's all just a trivial novelty.
+Note for physicists: physicists sometimes discover MB type theory.
+They soon discover they're NTs and as they seldom know any other type of person, rapidly come to the conclusion that's it's all just a trivial novelty.

 So to flag that it's not entirely trivial, note that psychological type is evaluated through the subjects answering a detailed inventory of normed multiple-choice questions which are scored: a great deal of psychological research is done this way.
 Over a statistically-valid population of subjects the classification (i.e. the proportion of the tested population assigned to each type category) are consistently distributed and individually-repeatable.
 Type-categorisation, like IQ, is an effective predictor of 'fit' to occupational category in which capacity it is widely used in business.